 In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term is ultra rapid cycling in bipolar disorder.
+This week, we’re looking at ultra rapid and ultradian cycling in bipolar disorder.

 According to a paper by Papadimitriou and colleagues, 10-30% of people with bipolar disorder experience rapid cycling at some point, and 70-90% of those who experience rapid cycling are women.
 Bipolar II disorder (involving episodes of hypomania and depression) is the diagnosis in which people are most likely to experience rapid cycling at some point, particularly when starting with a depressive episode.
 People who were diagnosed with cyclothymia before developing bipolar disorder were also more likely to experience rapid cycling.

 Since full, discrete mood episodes (manic, hypomanic, and/or depressive) are required to make a diagnosis of bipolar disorder, when talking about ultra rapid/ultradian cycling it becomes worth distinguishing between cycles and episodes.
 The DSM-5 uses mood episodes, not cycles, to determine whether bipolar disorder is the appropriate diagnosis.
 The following definitions appeared in a paper in the Journal of Child and Adolescent Psychopharmacology:

 A review paper in Psychiatry Research mentions a study that found switches to manic-associated moods were more likely to happen during the day, while switches to depressed mood were more likely to happen at night.
 However, there’s little research on this specific topic.
 In general, much of the published research on ultra rapid/ultradian cycling has taken the form of clinical case reports, which aren’t considered a strong level of evidence as far as research goes, so it becomes difficult to draw reasonable conclusions.

 A critical opinion published in Current Psychiatry argued that the constructs of ultra rapid and ultradian cycling have not been properly validated.
-The authors expressed concerns that that the terms may end up being misused to describe mood lability specifically rather than the full constellation of symptoms associated with a mood episode.
+The authors expressed concerns that the terms may end up being misused to describe mood lability specifically rather than the full constellation of symptoms associated with a mood episode.
 Another concern was that they may be used inappropriately to describe the variability that can occur within a mixed episode.
 This supports the status quo DSM-5, which makes no reference to ultra rapid or ultradian cycling.